 As racial equity advocates, what responsibility do we have with regard to the media we consume and create?
 What are some effective ways you’ve seen or used to have conversations with children about the images and ideas they receive through the media?

-We invite you to connect with the Michigan Coalition Against Racism in Sports and Media to join the campaign to end the use of racist mascots in our state.
+We invite you to connect with the National Coalition Against Racism in Sports and Media to join the campaign to end the use of racist mascots and other harmful imagery.
 We also encourage you to explore the following resources to incorporate diverse representation in your work and help dispel harmful prevailing narratives in favor of more nuanced, accurate and empowering ones:

 Reclaiming Native Truth– be sure to scroll down to the “Share Our Message” section for some guides you can use in your work to change the narrative about Native Americans.